-- 1. Term-Limited Lease Assistance Program (Activity 20): The LLU longitudinal study of this initiative began in 2012 and is ongoing.
+- 1. Term-Limited Lease Assistance Program (Activity 20): The LLU longitudinal study of this initiative began in 2012.
 The study follows participating families through their progress from initial lease-up through their end of term, tracking their goals and accomplishments.
 Since FY 2017, HACSB has also worked with LLU to monitor the self-sufficiency related progress of families for up to two years after commencement of housing assistance through a voluntary post-assistance survey process.
-Evaluation reports have helped to identify areas of success and challenge within this activity, and HACSB has adapted policies and procedures, such as intake and goal setting processes, in response to outcomes of the evaluation.
-We plan to continue this evaluation for the coming year. - 2.
+Evaluation reports have helped to identify areas of success and challenge within this activity, and HACSB has adapted policies and procedures, such as intake and goal-setting processes, in response to outcomes of the evaluation.
+This evaluation was on hold during FYE 2023, but we plan to continue this evaluation in the coming year. - 2.
 No Child Left Unsheltered (Activity 23): A longitudinal study of this activity began in 2015 to identify its effects on participating families.
-The evaluation is ongoing, and focuses on family safety and stability, physical and mental health of adults and children, school attendance of children, employment, income, education advancement, self-sufficiency activities, financial choices, use of resources, and other effects on children.
+The evaluation focuses on family safety and stability, physical and mental health of adults and children, school attendance of children, employment, income, education advancement, self-sufficiency activities, financial choices, use of resources, and other effects on children.
 The reports and recommendations provided by LLU based upon the evaluation have informed HACSB's policy decisions regarding the NCLU activity, especially the enhancements and modifications made through HACSB's FY 2019 MTW Annual Plan.
 The reports indicated that the activity has had strong positive effects on the mental health and well-being of children participating in the program.
-We plan to continue this evaluation for the coming year. - 3.
+This evaluation was on hold during FYE 2023, but we plan to continue this evaluation in the coming year. - 3.
 Permanent Supportive Housing: HACSB has partnered with LLU for evaluation of our two permanent supportive housing (PSH) developments for homeless and chronically homeless individuals and families: Golden Apartments in San Bernardino and Desert Haven Apartments in Victorville.
 Families in these two developments are served through MTW project-based vouchers.
 Each development includes on-site supportive services partners with whom we are working to assist with data collection (through surveys to residents).
-We anticipate continuing these evaluations. - 4.
+This evaluation was on hold during FYE 2023, but we plan to continue this evaluation in the coming year. - 4.
 Other Activities: Although not a MTW initiative, HACSB has collaborated with LLU for an evaluation of the Emergency Housing Voucher (EHV) program.
 The evaluation will attempt to answer two research questions: 1) what factors affect an individual or family's success in leasing through the EHV program?
 And, 2) which factors affect the individual or family's ability to remain stably housed through the EHV program?
 HACSB was allocated 455 Emergency Housing Vouchers in 2021 and began accepting referrals for this new national program on October 4, 2021.
 Using deidentified data provided by HACSB for the first group of customers served through this program, including information from the housing navigation service provider, LLU provided a preliminary report addressing the first research question.
 LLU identified several common barriers to leasing with EHV assistance, including tenant preference, difficulty maintaining contact with referred customers, financial barriers, physical limitations, and legal barriers.
-Now that more than 200 individuals/families have leased with EHV assistance, HACSB is working with LLU for an expanded evaluation of this program.
+With the program now fully utilized, HACSB is working with LLU for an expanded evaluation of this program focusing on factors affecting the housing stability of EHV households.

-715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 146 HACSB.COM
+715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 162 HACSB.COM